JoseMMorales/Grid-Layouts/README.md

 Functions: [repeat](https://developer.mozilla.org/en-US/docs/Web/CSS/repeat()) and [minmax](https://developer.mozilla.org/en-US/docs/Web/CSS/minmax())

-Grid-template-columns is very powerfull when we use repeat and min max functions controlling sizes of the elements and making them all responsive no matter the size of the screen.
+Grid-template-columns is very powerful when we use repeat and min max functions controlling sizes of the elements and making them all responsive no matter the size of the screen.

 #### **Big Device View**
 <p align="center">